theNewDynamic/gohugo-theme-ananke/README.md

 ### As a Hugo Module (recommended)

+> ⚠️ If you installed a [Hugo binary](https://gohugo.io/getting-started/installing/#binary-cross-platform), you may not have Go installed on your machine.
+To check if Go is installed:
+> ```
+> $ go version
+> ```
+>  Go modules were considered production ready in v1.14.
+[Download Go](https://golang.org/dl/).

-1. Initiate the hugo module system if you haven't already:
+1. From your project's root directory, initiate the hugo module system if you haven't already:

    ```
    $ hugo mod init github.com/<your_user>/<your_project>
    ```

-2. Add the theme's repo to your `config.toml`:
+3. Add the theme's repo to your `config.toml`:

    ```toml
    theme = ["github.com/theNewDynamic/gohugo-theme-ananke"]